apache/couchdb/README.md

 - POST to /_setup with
   {
     "action": "add_node",
-    "admin": { // should be auto-filled from Fauxton "user": "username",
+    "admin": { // should be auto-filled from Fauxton, store plaintext PW in
+               // localStorage until we finish_cluster or timeout.
+      "user": "username",
       "pass": "password"
     },